sara-sabr/ITStrategy/_pages/en/devops-self-assessment.md

 The following survey is based on the [State of DevOps Report](https://cloud.google.com/devops/state-of-devops/) that has been published annually since 2014, as part of the DevOps Research and Assessment (DORA).
 This six-year research program has validated a number of technical, process, measurement, and cultural capabilities to drive higher software delivery and organizational performance.
-The survey questions will measure and support the [Continuous Improvement](https://cloud.google.com/solutions/devops/devops-culture-transform) of these capabilities in IITB and ESDC.
+The survey questions will measure and support the [Continuous Improvement](https://cloud.google.com/architecture/devops/devops-culture-transform) of these capabilities in IITB and ESDC.
 Teams are invited to complete the survey every 6 (six) to 12 (twelve) months to measure the success of their activities.
 The IT Strategy team recommends that teams complete all capabilities at least once to establish a full baseline.

-Take the [DevOps Self-Assessment](https://sara-sabr.github.io/auto-evaluation-devops-self-assessment/) or keep reading for more information.
+Take the [DevOps Self-Assessment](https://sara-sabr.github.io/auto-evaluation-devops-self-assessment/#/) or keep reading for more information.

-## What is DevOps Self-Assessment tool
+## What is the DevOps Self-Assessment tool

-A DevOps Self-Assessment tool is a roadmap that helps to prospect self-improvement, uncover team challenges and opportunities through  capabilities, identifies priorities and tracks the progress.
+The DevOps Self-Assessment tool is a roadmap that helps to prospect self-improvement, uncover team challenges and opportunities through  capabilities, identifies priorities and tracks the progress.
 It is easy to use and produce credible results.
 The tool provides the ability to review team performance and guidelines to achieve a desired outcome.
 It drives technology performance improvement in the organization.